If you want to land the job, employers must be able to get in touch with you.

 How and where to put contact information on your CV

 Your contact information should sit at the top of your CV.
 Treat your full name as the document title, formatting it with a large, bold font so that it is prominent.
-Note that 'CV' or 'curriculum vitae' should not appear on the document at all – the recruiter will know what they are looking at.
+Note that 'CV' or 'curriculum vitae' should not appear on the document at all – the recruiter and hiring manager will know what they are looking at.

 Place your contact details near your name and job title in a smaller font.
 Where they sit on the page is up to you – left, centre and right-hand page justifications are all acceptable.
 However, the combination of contact details should look like a separate section from your personal profile, which comes next.